PiosDamian/blocking-queue/README.md

 Emits first value and wait for signal to emit another.

-In any time it is possible do add element on the end of queue.
+In any time it is possible do add element to the end of queue.